• Skip to primary navigation

 • Pandan extract (concentrated pandan paste) - contributes to the green color and pandan taste in the cake.

-• Butter - can be substituted with unsalted butter, but you may need to increase the salt in the recipe.
+• Butter - can be substituted with unsalted butter, but add a small pinch of salt in the recipe.

 • Self raising flour can be substituted with all purpose flour and baking powder.
 For every 225g of plain flour, add one and half teaspoons of baking powder to it.
 Mix both and sift them at least 3 times before using.
 To make 180g of self raising flour, add one teaspoon plus another one fifth of a teaspoon of baking powder.